Astrid Lindgren's plays: Snövit

-Turun Sanomat praises the play by Astrid Lindgren.
+Turun Sanomat praised the play by Astrid Lindgren.
 Unlike the story of the Grimm brothers, in which Snow White is portrayed as fragile and vulnerable, Snövit is portrayed as a strong-willed, self-confident woman.
 The latter knows exactly what she wants, namely Prince Gudmund.
 When the queen asks her to dress more childishly on her 15th birthday, Snövit behaves like a six-year old to defy her stepmother.
-Enough interesting things are happening in the story to make even the smallest viewer happy.
+Turun said that there are many interesting things happening in the story to make even the smallest viewer happy.

 Jag vill inte vara präktig

 Jag vill inte vara präktig (I don't want to be splendid) is a play by Astrid Lindgren.